VysotskiVadim/VysotskiVadim.blog/_posts/2019-08-06-kotlin-coroutines-async-await-done-right.markdown

 ## Instead of conclusion

-Again and again I see how Kotlin reduce amount of boilerplate code which I should write and I like it!
+Again and again I see how Kotlin reduces amount of boilerplate code which I should write and I like it!
 You can't make a mistake if you don't write code.
 Write more clean and robust code then ever before with Kotlin!

 #### P.S.